edraj/dmart/docs/universal_presence_platform.md

 ## Universal Online Presence Platform

-The objective of this platform is to enabled providers establish their organizational or personal online presence: The ability to publish a website, use messaging, maintain digital assets and collaborate with users within the systems and those who come from other installments of the platform..
+The objective of this platform is to enable users (aka providers) establish their organizational or personal online presence: The ability to publish a website, use messaging, maintain digital assets and collaborate with consumers ( regular users who are onboarded on the setup itself or coming from other installments of the platform - i.e. federated).

 This is a simple platform that combines a number of features to cover the initial and generic needs of becoming available online.